GASP

 - All tour fees are quoted in Canadian dollars.

-- The tour is non-profit and does not involve any fundraising.
+- The tour does not involve any fundraising for a charity.

 - Cyclists of all ages and skill levels are welcome to participate, but a parent must supervise participants under the age of 18, during the tour.

-- Participants must be SCA members at the time of the tour and must complete the SCA waiver form for insurance purposes.
+- Participants must be SCA members (Challenge Membership) at the time of the tour (or a member of a cycling association affiliated with the Canadian Cycling Association) and must complete the SCA waiver form for insurance purposes.
 The cost of the SCA membership fee is not included in the costs of the tour.
 The SCA membership form and information are available on the SCA registration page.

-- Each participant is entitled to bring one self-propelled bicycle of their choosing.
+- Each participant is entitled to bring one self-propelled bicycle or Class 1 e-bike of their choosing.

 - All information, personal or otherwise, collected through registration forms for the event will be used by the SCA only for stated purposes, i.e. to confirm participation, secure payment, and communicate with participants about the event.